We’re here to give you all the information you need to help you make the right decisions.

 What is included in my room or apartment?

-Your room at 48 Walcott Street includes a queen-size bed, desk, chair, wardrobe, sofa, TV and ensuite shower room.
+Your room at 48 Walcott Street includes a double-size bed (138 x 190 cm), desk, chair, wardrobe, sofa, TV and ensuite shower room.

 Your apartment also includes a kitchen with a dishwasher, cooktop, fridge freezer and oven.
 And you will have your own washing machine and dryer, and a balcony.